pombredanne/centidb/docs/index.rst

 compression ratios, while still permitting easy access to data.
 Arbitrary key ranges may be selected for compression and the batch size is configurable.

-Since it is a Python library, key and index functions are written directly in Python rather than some unrelated language.
+Since it is a Python library, key and index functions are expressed directly in Python rather than some unrelated language.

 Why `centi`-db?
-Because at under 400 lines of code, it is more than 100 times smaller than alternatives with comparable features.
+Because at under 400 lines of code, it is over 100 times smaller than alternatives with comparable features.